-To sustain and improve its operations, fraudLog generates its revenue through premium subscriber services and through third-party enabled advertising.
+To sustain and improve its operations, fraudLog generates its revenue through premium subscriber services and through third-party-enabled advertising.

-As an end-user, you have an option to opt-out from advertisements being displayed under your fraudLog account by purchasing a premium fraudLog subscription that disables any ads being displayed under your fraudLog account, therefore disabling any advertising third-party from collecting information about you.
+As an end-user, you have the option to opt-out from advertisements being displayed under your fraudLog account by purchasing a premium fraudLog subscription that disables any ads being displayed under your fraudLog account, therefore disabling any advertising third-party from collecting information about you.

 - Non-Personal Data

-We may share and/or disclose non-personal data, such as aggregated information of number of fraudLog users who engaged in certain activities and historical data of user interaction with fraudLog services, including any polls or user forum statistics.
+We may share and/or disclose non-personal data, such as aggregated information of a number of fraudLog users who engaged in certain activities and historical data of user interaction with fraudLog services, including any polls or user forum statistics.

-- Law, Public Interest and Harm
+- Law, Public Interest, and Harm

 - Informational Security